LAST UPDATED January 2022

 In our on-going effort to end partial digit amputation (also known as declawing) in North America (we stopped offering this surgical procedure in 2013), we will trim any cat's nails, whether a patient of ours or not, for free, for life.
 And this will never change.
 Please watch The Paw Project (free DVDs for loan or for keeps available at our reception desk).

-FEB/17: We now offer PAWDICURE plans for dogs.
-One year of UNLIMITED nail trims by our skilled technicians (and all the liver treats or peanut butter your dog can eat each time!) for $217+ tax.
+We offer PAWDICURE plans for dogs.
+One year of UNLIMITED nail trims by our skilled technicians (and all the liver treats or peanut butter your dog can eat each time!).
+Contact us for pricing!